Montreal Irish Pubs: A Few Favorites

 Photo © Evelyn Reid

 I like McKibbin's (the downtown one that is, never been to their other locations).
 The downtown pub has a room for every taste and personality.
 The basement floor is intimate and cozy.
 The main floor is roomy, even when live acts play onstage.
-And the top floor, dubbed the Toucan, has entertainment value as a slightly seedy pickup joint meets dance floor -- yes gentlemen, if I'm dancing, then please, grind me from behind, this introductory strategy is an excellent way to get into my good graces* -- populated by tourists, students, locals and West Island-esque hip hop fans.
+And the top floor, dubbed the Toucan, has entertainment value as a seedy pickup joint meets dance floor -- yes gentlemen, if I'm dancing, it's not because I like dancing, it's because I'm hoping you'll disregard my need for personal space and GRIND me from behind* -- populated by tourists, students, locals and West Island-esque hip hop fans.
 The terrace out back is enjoyable if you're craving fresh air without the people-watching perks of the wee front terrace.
 Staff offer great service, positive vibes, and if you want a snack, consider the house fries with curried mayo.

 Photo © Evelyn Reid